tarwn/lessthandot-hugo/blogs/content/posts/2012-03-28-report-builder-3-0-map.md

 When you click Finish, you'll be taken to the Report Builder main screen.

-You can click on “Map Title” to change this.
+You can click on "Map Title" to change this.

 When you click anywhere on the map, the Map Layers screen will pop up.
 Here, you can add a layer; delete a layer; access properties; shift the map view up, down, left, or right; and adjust the zoom level.